Lorentz Transformation in Quantum Mechanics: Measurement.

 \section{Measurement.}

 A strong measurement is characterized by the stochastic reduction of the wave function.
 The dynamics of this process is described by the stochastic differential equation derived in ref. \cite{IJQF}.
 It is a consequence of the presence of the nonstandard space-time lattice.
 Since each reference frame is equipped with the same nonstandard lattice, the reduction follows the same laws as in the non-relativistic case in each reference frame where a measurement takes place, as demanded by the relativity principle, provided the physical conditions are the ordinary ones, in particular the measurement apparatus is at rest.
 This is just the requirement that the physical laws are the same in all inertial reference frames.
 Let us consider the elementary process of detection of a particle by an apparatus which is at rest in the considered reference frame, e.g. a measurement of position of a particle described by a wave packet with a finite space extension.
 The measurement will produce the reduction of the wave function, e.g. the localization of the wave function in a restricted space region.
 As seen by another reference frame, which is moving with respect to that reference frame, it will be described by performing a LT on the space-time coordinates.
 Then, as discussed in the previous section \ref{sec:wp}, we have to apply the transformation to the whole evolution of the wave function.
 Therefore the LT will involve the wave function both before and after the reduction time in the original reference frame.
-As a consequence the reduction process as seen by the moving frame will not be anymore instantaneous, but it could be described in general as a gradual transformation of the incoming wave packet into the reduced form.
+As a consequence the reduction process as seen by the moving frame will not be anymore instantaneous, but it could be described in general as a set of wave functions that include a gradual transformation of the incoming wave packet into the reduced form.
+However the new description of the process as a set wave functions cannot be related to a quantum state evolution, since no quantum state can be indeed identified.
+On the other way around, if we consider the wave function as seen by the moving frame at a given time, by LT from the fixed reference frame it will receive contributions from both reduced and non-reduced wave functions.
+Of course this change of description occurs for any other process that can happen to the original wave function.
 The reference frame where the experimental apparatus is at rest plays therefore a special role.
 In this sense the reduction process is not completely relativistic invariant \cite{Gao}.
 This conclusion does not depend on the particular model used for the reduction process, provided it is instantaneous in the special reference frame, but it is just a consequence of the spatial extension of the wave function.

 Non locality is an intrinsic feature of QM, as it was stressed by Einstein in one of the discussion sessions of the 1927 Solvay Conference.
 The Proceedings are reported in e.g. Bacciagaluppi and Valentini book \cite{Bag}.
 Einstein presented a thought but feasible experiment, that we briefly summarize here.
 He schematized the experiment with a drawing similar to the one in Fig. 1.